The iconic Sloop Clearwater is in the midst of her largest restoration project yet!

 Hudson River Sloops of the 18th and 19th centuries were built to last about 15 years, before they were scuttled and replaced.
 Back then, raw materials and labor were both much cheaper (and the materials were more abundant) than they are today.
 So, instead of building a new version of our 18th-Century replica sloop, we need to take care of the one we have.
 After this winter’s project is complete, we’ll feel much more confident about the structural integrity of the hull beneath the waterline, and we’ll be ready to focus on restoring everything above the waterline in the near future.

-The midships hull restoration is a very expensive undertaking – estimated to cost $850,000.
-We have a large matching grant from the NYS Department of Historic Preservation.
-However, we must raise about half the total amount in a relatively short period of time.
-The “People’s Boat” needs your help!
-Please donate generously to our Float the Boat campaign.
+The midships hull restoration was a very expensive undertaking – estimated to cost $850,000.
+We had a large matching grant from the NYS Department of Historic Preservation.
+However, we needed to raise about half the total amount in a relatively short period of time.
+We are thankful to all of our generous supporters and donors who contributed to our Float the Boat campaign.

 Builder: Harvey Gamage Shipyard, South Bristol, Maine